LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 #### Input

-The example is console based application.
-There are two options for user to specify symbol/identifier list with a custom fields for the request message.
+The example is a console based application.
+There are two options for the user to specify the symbol/identifier list with custom fields for the request message.

 * Specify an identifier list with required fields via command line argument.
 * User can create JSON file containing a request message and then pass a file path to the command line argument.
 Then the application will create a request using parameters from the JSON file instead.

-At the beginning of the application, user has to enter username and password.
+At the beginning of the application, the user has to enter the username and password.
 Then the application will pass it to Authentication service to get a new Access Token.

 #### Output

 For the output, the example will print the headers and its data to console output.
-The example also write the data to CSV file named "csvoutput.csv" by default.
+The example also writes the data to a CSV file named "csvoutput.csv" by default.

 The following list is the command line options generated by the application.
 It uses C# [Commandline Parser](https://github.com/commandlineparser/commandline) to generate the help page and manage the command line arguments.

 ```
 $ ./EDPSymbologyConvert --help